 A first-year medical student had an unusual class assignment.
 He pretended to be a 13-year-old girl begging a pawn shop owner for a few dollars to help feed hungry siblings.

 The unorthodox exercise was part of a poverty simulation that more than 200 Joe R. and Teresa Lozano Long School of Medicine students participated in to learn empathy for patients living in poverty.
+To watch a video about the exercise, click here.

 “The experience overall was a positive one because, with all the changing circumstances and the difficulties that would pop up within our lives as a family, there were experiences of frustration and difficulty,” said Alex Kelly, a student who was part of a family of four in the simulation.
 “For example, we were robbed, and we lost all the money we had and I did feel like this weight, like ‘I don’t know what we’re going to do now.'”